Inflammatory Airway Disease in Horses

 - Provide good ventilation.

 - Keep stall windows and barn doors open to allow fresh air flow.

 - Pick up clutter in the barn and tack room to decrease areas where dust can settle in the environment.

-2) Corticosteroids are the most frequently used anti-inflammatories for the treatment of IAD.
-These drugs can be given orally (prednisolone), injected (dexamethasone, triamcinolone acetonide) or inhaled (beclomethasone or fluticasone) by your horse.
+Corticosteroids are the most frequently used anti-inflammatories for the treatment of IAD.
+These drugs can be given orally (prednisolone), injected (dexamethasone, triamcinolone acetonide) or inhaled by your horse (beclomethasone, fluticasone or budesonide).
 Several commercially available equine inhalers exist.
 Another therapy that recently showed promise is supplementation of feed with omega-3 fatty-acids.

-The prognosis for full recovery is good with most horses responding well to management changes aimed at decreasing exposure to irritants but signs of improvement may take one to two months to be realized.
-Treatment with anti-inflammatories and bronchodilators will hasten recovery.
-If environmental changes are maintained, horses usually will return to previous level of performance and relapses are uncommon.
+The prognosis for full recovery is good with most horses with IAD responding well to management changes aimed at decreasing exposure to irritants, but signs of improvement may take one to two months.
+Treatment with anti-inflammatories and bronchodilators will speed recovery.
+If environmental changes are maintained, horses usually will return to their previous level of performance and relapses are uncommon.